1993 Hamilton Tiger-Cats season

-The 1993 Hamilton Tiger-Cats season was the 36th season for the team in the Canadian Football League and their 44th overall.
+The 1993 Hamilton Tiger-Cats season was the 36th season for the team in the Canadian Football League (CFL) and their 44th overall.
 The Tiger-Cats finished in second place in the East Division with a 6–12 record.
 After defeating the Ottawa Rough Riders in the East Semi-Final, the team appeared in the East Final, but lost to the heavily favoured Winnipeg Blue Bombers by a single point.